Skip to main content

 Adding pages

-You can add pages to your form using the connection menu (+) that sits on each arrow.
+You can add pages to your form using the connection menu (+) that sits between each page in the flow view.

 The connection menu allows you to insert a range of new pages between existing pages.